vdemir/vdemir.github.io/_posts/2018-01-18-C-Pointers.md

 **Not:** Bu kodu kullanırken farklı adres değeri elde edebilirsiniz.

-Yukarıdaki kaynak kodunda, 5 değeri bellek yeri 2686778'de saklanır. var, sadece o yere verilen isimdir.
+Yukarıdaki kaynak kodunda, `5` değeri bellek yeri `2686778`'de saklanır. `var`, sadece o yere verilen isimdir.

-Pointer variables
+Pointer İşaretçi Değişkenler
 -----------------

 In C, there is a special variable that stores just the address of another variable.
 It is called Pointer variable or, simply, a pointer.